Home » UPSC Syllabus » Air Pollution

 3. Waste on Landfills

 The places where trash is buried or put are called landfills.
 These dumped or buried wastes generate methane.
-A important greenhouse gas that is highly flammable and hazardous is methane.
-Another severe problem is e-waste, which entails a number of unethical activities such chemical leaks and burning wires.
+An important greenhouse gas that is highly flammable and hazardous is methane.
+Another severe problem is e-waste, which entails several unethical activities such as chemical leaks and burning wires.

 4. Industrial Dust and Waste